Online guitar lessons. Lead Guitar Made Easy

 Guitar Tuning Instructions.
 How to tune your guitar

-There are many ways to tune your guitar, of course the easiest and most accurate way is with an electronic tuner.
+There are many ways to tune your guitar, of course the easiest and most accurate way, is to use an electronic tuner.
 That is if your intonation is set properly.
 You can find tuners that work with the acoustic guitar, electric or both.
 An acoustic guitar tuner will have a built in mic, to pick up the sound.
 Electric guitar tuners usually have an input jack to plug in the guitar and at times also the mic.

 It is highly recommended that everyone own some type of guitar tuner.
 However, I strongly suggest you learn to tune your guitar with one note off a fixed source or by ear.
 This will not only help train your ear to the pitch of each note, but will help with finger placement and pressure applied to the string.
-The open A note for tuning has been included to assist you.
+The open A note, for tuning your guitar, has been included to assist you.
 Open A for tuning.
 If you have windows media player, you can set the sound to repeat.
 This will be in the media’s option file.
 If you set it to repeat, you can listen to it many times over and not have to mess with it.
+It’s a good idea to learn to tune by ear.
+I’ve also included a video below to show you the tuning technique.

 Tuning the (A) or 5th string.